28 weeks (700 hours) instructor-led full-time training with co-op

 This program includes two parts: theoretical study and co-op placement.
-There are 12 modules for class training and 8 weeks co-op placement both in long-term care facility and community facility.
-After successful completion of study students will be able to take certificate exam of NACC which is required to be a PSW by Ontario government.
+There are 12 modules for class training and 8 weeks of co-op placement both in the long-term care facilities and community facility.
+After successful completion of study students will be able to take the certification exam of NACC which is required to be a PSW by the Ontario government.

-We provide job placement opportunity in hospitals through our network to students after graduation.
+We provide job placement opportunities in hospitals through our network to students after graduation.

 The program is accredited by the National Association of Career Colleges (NACC).

 Ontario Secondary School Diploma (OSSD) or equivalent, and mature student status are required.
 All potential students seeking admission into PSW program must pass a literacy test.

 - Medical Certificate (Immunization Form) is required indicating that the student has up-to-date immunization

 - CPR & First Aid Certificates – students must complete STANDARD FIRST AID and BASIC RESCUER CPR prior to clinical placement

 - A police check of Criminal Record – must be produced within 30 days of starting school